jarelllama/Scam-Blocklist/README.md

 The list of search terms is proactively updated and is mostly sourced from investigating new scam site templates seen on [r/Scams](https://www.reddit.com/r/Scams/).

 #### Limitations
-The Google Custom Search JSON API only provides 100 daily free search queries per API key (which is why this project uses two API keys).
-This limits the number of search terms that can be employed.
+The Google Custom Search JSON API only provides ~100 free search queries per day.
+This limits the number of search terms that can be employed a day.

-To optimize the number of queries required, each search term is frequently benchmarked on its number of new domains and false positives.
-Underperforming search terms are flagged and disabled.
+Each search term is frequently benchmarked on its number of new domains and false positives.
+Underperforming search terms are disabled to optimize the number of queries made.
 The figures for each search term can be viewed here: [source_log.csv](https://github.com/jarelllama/Scam-Blocklist/blob/main/config/source_log.csv)

 #### Statistics
 ```
 Active search terms: 18
-Queries made today: 394 (rate limited)
+Queries made today: 31
-Domains retrieved today: 57
+Domains retrieved today: 41
 ```

 #### Regarding other sources